Oh, HEY THERE!

 - Recipe nutrition information (I truly believe that if you’re eating real, unprocessed, wholesome foods the number of calories or grams of carbs per serving does not matter.
 I no longer provide the nutrition facts for my recipes for this reason.)

 *Please note: Many of the recipes on this site were created before Always Nourished became PCOS-focused.
 This means that they may contain ingredients that I would not consider to be PCOS-friendly (ie. lots of added sugar or pro-inflammatory ingredients).
 However, because these recipes remain popular with longtime readers I’ve decided to keep them in the recipe archives.
-Please look for the note at the top of the recipe post if browsing through the recipe archives, consult The Always Nourished PCOS Food & Kitchen Guide or the PCOS-Friendly Foods Cheat Sheet for more information on PCOS-friendly foods or reach out to me with questions.
+Please look for the note at the top of the recipe post if browsing through the recipe archives, consult the PCOS-Friendly Foods Cheat Sheet for more information on PCOS-friendly foods or reach out to me with questions.

 If you try one of the recipes, I would love to know about it!
 Leave a comment on the recipe post and be sure to share a picture on Instagram using the tags @alwaysnourished.